rberger997/beautiful-jekyll/_posts/2018-07-19-R-to-Jekyll.md

 }
 {% endhighlight %}

-Copy these lines and save into an R file (mine is 'convert-R-to-post.R').
+Copy this function and save into an R file (mine is 'convert-R-to-post.R').
 Note that you'll need to update the `myjekyllsite`,`postdir`, and `imgdir` to your own site URL and local directories for posts and images.
 The .R file that you want to post will also need to have the appropriate YAML header to be recognized by Jekyll.
 An example header used for this post is as follows (with #' instead of #):

 {% highlight r %}